ericnmt/oop-clinic-scheduler/docs/README.md

 * Definition of the RowMapper function to map database result sets directly to POJOs (Java Object instances).
 * Formal definitions of each interface's abstract method, including their database SQL queries.

-As a result, this step fulfills keeping SQL usage behind the Spring Boot framework via the DAO pattern.
+As a result, this step fulfills keeping SQL usage hidden behind a framework alongside the DAO pattern.